mozilla/fxa/CONTRIBUTING.md

-# Contribution Guidelines for the Firefox Accounts Content Server
+# Contribution Guidelines for Firefox Accounts

+Anyone is welcome to help with Firefox Accounts, but it's important to recognize that Firefox Accounts is a complex tool written by Mozilla and used solely within Mozilla or by parties tightly coupled to Mozilla.
+The team's goal is focused on serving Mozilla's requirements -- not being easy to set up or easily usable in other scenarios.

+In order to scale effectively, we may use technologies which have significant barriers to entry (eg. cost or expertise).

+If you're filing bugs, working on documentation, or helping reproduce a problem, thank you for your help and please read below for guidelines.

+If you want to write code, and you are not an experienced programmer you will probably be more successful [looking for other projects at Mozilla](https://whatcanidoformozilla.org) to contribute to.
+The Firefox Accounts team is happy to support open source contributions but we have limited time to assist in getting the FxA codebase up and running on other platforms.

+We use the standard `help wanted` and `good first issue` labels on GitHub to help identify bugs for contributors to work on.

-Anyone is welcome to help with Firefox Accounts.
-Feel free to get in touch with other community members on Matrix, the mailing list or through issues here on GitHub.
+To get in touch with us and other community members:

 - Matrix: [#fxa:mozilla.org](https://chat.mozilla.org/#/room/#fxa:mozilla.org)
 - Mailing list: <https://mail.mozilla.org/listinfo/dev-fxacct>